MarkYangjiayi/CS5344/README.md

 # Introduction

 This is the project of CS5344.
 Echo chambers have been a discussion since social media become an important part of people’s daily lives.
-The advantage it has compared to traditional media makes it suitable for information spreading, as well as fake news and polarized opinion, which are some of the root causes of why echo chambers exist. **In this project, we study the topic of detecting and analyses of echo chambers from heated topics on covid-19 vaccination on Twitter **.
+The advantage it has compared to traditional media makes it suitable for information spreading, as well as fake news and polarized opinion, which are some of the root causes of why echo chambers exist. **In this project, we study the topic of detecting and analyses of echo chambers from heated topics on covid-19 vaccination on Twitter.**

 We achived **two goals**:
 (i) to analyze and study the echo chambers of Twitter attitudes around vaccines